qvdm/PasswordThing/docs/configuration.md

 # Introduction

-The Password Thing (PT) provides a **"programming"** interface to allow you to use extended functionality that would be difficult to implement using just the three (or two) buttons on the device.
+The Password Thing (PT) provides a **"configuration"** interface to allow you to use extended functionality that would be difficult to implement using just the three (or two) buttons on the device.

-Note that the term **"Programming"** is used here to describe customization of the operation of the device.

 The actual code running on the PT is documented in the **Hardware and Software** section of this manual.

 # Software

-To access Program mode, you need a Serial Terminal Emulator, since the PT emulates a serial port.
+To access Configuration mode, you need a Serial Terminal Emulator, since the PT emulates a serial port.
 CoolTerm is one option that works fine, but you can use any terminal emulator that supports USB serial ports.